West Wicklow Historical Society

 You may download free copies of Journal no. 1 (1983) and Journal no. 2 (1985) – go to our Journals Page

+Since its foundation in March 1980, the West Wicklow Historical Society has published a number of journals containing articles relating to the history, folklore, traditions, genealogy and archaeology of West Wicklow and its environs.
 With the exception of Journals Nos.
-1, 2 and 7 (now out of print), all others are available to purchase online at a cost of €20 each, inclusive of P&P. Journals 1 and 2, published in 1983 and 1985 respectively, may be downloaded free of charge in PDF format.
-Please visit our Journals Page
+1, 2, 7 and 9 (now out of print), all others are available to purchase from our ONLINE SHOP.
+Journal issues nos.
+1 and 2, published in 1983 and 1985 respectively, may be downloaded free of charge in PDF format from our Journals Page